paulcaseys/cosmos-data-js/readme.md

-## Please refer to the cosmos.is for API usage details
+## Please refer to cosmos.is for API usage details
 --------------------------

 http://cosmos.is/#developers/introduction